- Navigating Difficulties

-These strategies help you connect material to your prior knowledge and aid you in seeing the connections between different ideas and materials.
+Connect material to your prior knowledge and aid you in seeing the connections between different ideas and materials, after you have read.

-- Concept Maps help you see the relationships between ideas and facts and should reflect how you think about the subject.
+This technique enables you to see the relationships between ideas and facts and should reflect how you think about the subject.

 - Start by listing the key ideas, concepts, terms, and facts from the reading.
 Then arrange these in a hierarchy with the most inclusive on top, working your way down to the least inclusive.